-D. Cease and Desist Order is Consistent with Chapter 3 of the Coastal Act and the City of Huntington Beach LCP
+E. Consent Cease and Desist Order is Consistent with Chapter 3 of the Coastal Act and the City of Huntington Beach LCP

-The Cease and Desist Order attached to this staff report is consistent with the resource protection policies found in Chapter 3 of the Coastal Act as well as with the City of Huntington Beach LCP.
-The Cease and Desist Order would require TEHOA to 1) cease and desist from performing or maintaining unpermitted development, including, but not limited to removal or trimming of trees that support active or inactive heron or egret nesting or roosting areas on the subject property; 2) cease and desist from removing or disturbing heron or egret nests and from undertaking any unpermitted development (as that term is used in the Coastal Act), including, but not limited to, any which would have the effect of removing, disturbing, or harassing herons or egrets, themselves; and 3) require TEHOA to plant a tree of the same species as, and in a similar location to, the tree that TEHOA removed without authorization by a coastal development permit.
-The requirements of the Cease and Desist Order would ensure protection of nesting and roosting sites for egrets and herons, thereby protecting the local population of such birds and, by extension, the marine resources and biological productivity of the surrounding Huntington Harbor area, including Huntington Harbor itself and the Bolsa Chica Wetlands and the Anaheim Bay National Wildlife Refuge.
-Therefore, the Cease and Desist Order is consistent with the Chapter 3 policies of the Coastal Act and the City of Huntington Beach LCP.
+The Consent Order attached to this staff report is consistent with the resource protection policies found in Chapter 3 of the Coastal Act as well as with the City of Huntington Beach LCP.
+The Consent Order would require TEHOA to 1) cease and desist from performing unpermitted development including, but not limited to, removal or trimming of trees that support active or inactive heron or egret nesting or roosting areas on property located at Orange County Assessor's Parcel No. 178-601-64, Tennis Estates, City of Huntington Beach (hereinafter, "subject property"), 2) refrain from conducting any future development on the Subject Property not authorized by a Coastal Development Permit or this Consent Order, 3) cease and desist from undertaking any unpermitted development (as that term is used in the Coastal Act), including, but not limited to, any development which would have the effect of removing, disturbing, or harassing herons or egrets, themselves, and of removing or disturbing active heron or egret nests, and 4) plant three trees (Pinus halepensis (Aleppo Pine)) in a similar location to the tree that TEHOA removed without Coastal Act authorization.
+Through the Consent Order, TEHOA also agrees to five years of monitoring the Subject Property (by a qualified avian biologist/resource specialist) to follow the status and recovery of this heron and egret colony.
+The requirements of the Consent Order would ensure protection of nesting and roosting sites for egrets and herons, thereby protecting the local population of such birds and, by extension, the marine resources and biological productivity of the surrounding Huntington Harbor area, including Huntington Harbor itself and the Bolsa Chica Wetlands and the Anaheim Bay National Wildlife Refuge.
+Therefore, the Consent Order is consistent with the Chapter 3 policies of the Coastal Act and the City of Huntington Beach LCP.

-E. California Environmental Quality Act (CEQA)
+F. California Environmental Quality Act (CEQA)

-The Commission finds that issuance of this Cease and Desist Order is exempt from any applicable requirements of the California Environmental Quality Act (CEQA) of 1970 and will not have significant adverse effects on the environment, within the meaning of CEQA.
-The Cease and Desist Order is exempt from the requirement for the preparation of an Environmental Impact Report, based on Sections 15060(c)(2) and (3), 15061(b)(2), 15307, 15308 and 15321 of CEQA Guidelines (Title 14 of the California Code of Regulations).
+The Commission finds that issuance of this Consent Order is exempt from any applicable requirements of the California Environmental Quality Act (CEQA) of 1970 and will not have significant adverse effects on the environment, within the meaning of CEQA.
+The Consent Order is exempt from the requirement for the preparation of an Environmental Impact Report, based on Sections 15060(c)(2) and (3), 15061(b)(2), 15307, 15308 and 15321 of CEQA Guidelines (Title 14 of the California Code of Regulations).